tailscale/security-policies/incident-response-process/index.md

 weight: 5
 ---

+### Purpose

+Tailscale’s customers are dependent on our services operating as normal.
+Proper detection and response to incidents that may impact the integrity, confidentiality or availability of services and data is critical to the operation of Tailscale.

+### Scope

+The following minimum standards apply to Tailscale’s assets as managed by employees, contractors and vendors.
+These recommendations represent the recommended minimum efforts necessary for incident detection and response.

+### Policy

-### Incident response
+#### Incident response

 When a suspected incident is reported, it is first investigated by the eng-primary oncall.
-If it is suspected to be an incident, they should declare an incident, and identify the Incident Commander in the #incident-response Slack channel.
+If it is suspected to be an incident, they must declare an incident, and identify the Incident Commander in the #incident-response Slack channel.
+Information from an incident must be kept confidential.
 The Incident Commander is responsible for:

 * If an incident is likely to require ongoing response and remediation efforts, opening a GitHub issue in the tailscale/corp repo to track updates to